aakash988/task-manager-api/README.md

 This application is currently live on: https://amansukhani-task-manager.herokuapp.com/

 To use this application, you must install Postman or another API development platform.
 You can use the platform to make requests to the server with various methods that will be described in the next section.
-For this particular application, the four main requests include GET, POST, PATCH, and DELETE.
+For this particular application, the four main requests are GET, POST, PATCH, and DELETE.

-To make a request, you should ideally follow this pattern:

-# Features
+# How To Use

+## Schemas
+There are two main schemas that exist in this application: user and task

+The user schema is built to include general information about the user, which includes name, email, age etc. It is also used to store avatar buffer data and authorization information (not displayed to user).

+This is what the response looks like when users request their profile:

+The task schema is built to include infromation about the user's task.
+The two main properties of the task schema are description (the actual task information) and completed (whether or not the task was completed).
+The task schema also includes a property called owner which references to the user that created the particular task.

+This is what the response looks like when users request to view all of their tasks:

+## Routes (API Reference)

 The routes that are supported by this application (base URL: https://amansukhani-task-manager.herokuapp.com/) include: